 The plan update and public meetings were advertised on the Town website and were posted at the Town Hall and at other designated public notice buildings.
 A copy of the draft plan was available to the public at the Town Hall, and on the Town website at www.Leverett-ma.gov.
-A public forum was held on [date] and provided an opportunity for the public and other stakeholders to provide input on the mitigation strategies and to prioritize action items.
+A public forum was held on August 18, 2020 and provided an opportunity for the public and other stakeholders to provide input on the mitigation strategies and to prioritize action items.
 Stakeholder letters were sent to Town boards, committees, and departments, and to all neighboring communities, inviting them to the public forum and to review the plan and provide comments.
 The public forum and subsequent comment period was advertised via a press release in the Greenfield Recorder and on the Town website.
-The final public Comment Period was held from [date] through [date].
+The final public Comment Period was held from August 10, 2020 through August 24, 2020.
 (See Appendix A, Public Participation Process, for copies of all press releases and stakeholder letters mailed to solicit comments on the draft Plan).
 Comments were reviewed by the Committee and incorporated into the final plan as appropriate.